roblaing/webgames/ricerocks/README.md

 <h3>What is the <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget">event target?</a></h3>

 In my first iteration, I chose <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window">window</a>
-as my <em>target</em> (ie object) to attach addEventListener, but after running into a bug I'll explain now, I switched to
+as my <em>target</em> (ie object) for keyboard events.

+A snag I hit was that while I had not problem handling the arrow and space bar, pressing any other key would cause further presses of the arrow and space bar to be ignored.
+Switching the target to
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/Document">document</a>.
-This didn't fix the bug, but seems
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Document">document</a> didn't fix the bug, but seems
 to be the more appropriate choice, since it gets keyboard events, whereas they only "bubble up" to window.

-My first version of this game had lots of classes &mdash; board, pieces, game... &mdash; leading to very verbose, hard to read or change code.
+My first version of this game, written in Python, had lots of classes &mdash; board, pieces, game... &mdash; leading to very verbose, hard to read or change code.
 I've found getting to grips with the
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model">DOM</a> provided by browsers confusing
 enough without cluttering it up further.